Pee-Wee Harris: Boys' Life

 In April 1920, The book "Roy Blakely's Camp on Wheels" was serialized in Boys' Life magazine.
 The story featured Pee-wee and ran for eight issues.
 Several other issues featured Fitzhugh's serialized books.
 In 1952, Pee-wee made the transition to the comic strip, appearing in the "Pee Wee Harris" comic strip in Boys' Life (September issue).
-This is when his name was first spelled with the capital "W" and the hyphen was removed.
-This project was begun by editor and writer, Alfred B. Stenzel, who was given the task of capturing the essence of Pee-Wee’s character.
+This was when his name was first spelled with the capital "W" and the hyphen was removed.
+This project was begun by editor and writer, Alfred B. Stenzel, who was given the task of capturing the essence of Pee-Wee's character.
 The first artist was Bill Williams who drew it from 1952 to 1963.
 The strip originally carried the byline "by Percy K. Fitzhugh" even though Fitzhugh had died in 1950.

-The comic strip originally followed story lines from the books.
-Over the years, it has been changed in both artistic style and story line.
+The comic strip originally followed storylines from the books.
+Over the years, it has changed in both artistic style and storyline.
 Westy Martin from Fitzhugh's original stories transferred over to comics.
-In the latest incarnations of the strip, relative new characters named Sam, Chubb, Carlos appear in supporting roles.
+In the latest incarnations of the strip, relatively new characters named Sam, Chubb, and Carlos appear in supporting roles.
 Responsibility for the strip has been handed down over the years, and previous artists include Manny Stallman and Frank Bolle.
-Mike Adair has been illustrator since 1997.
-In one series of the comic each story featured Pee-Wee wearing a different type of Scout hat-from classic "Smokey the Bear" hat to a glengerry to a beret to a baseball type hat[such as seen above].
-On seldom occasion Pee Wee would be shown wearing something that was not authorized Scouting headgear, but germane to the story, such as one strip where Pee Wee challenged the camp's champion to a canoe race, the title panel showed Pee Wee wearing a nautical captain's hat.
+Mike Adair has been an illustrator since 1997.
+In one series of the comic, each story featured Pee-Wee wearing a different type of Scout hat from the classic "Smokey the Bear" hat to a glengarry to a beret to a baseball-type hat [such as seen above].
+On seldom occasions, Pee Wee would be shown wearing something that was not an authorized Scouting headgear, but germane to the story.
+For instance, that one strip where Pee Wee challenged the camp's champion to a canoe race, the title panel showed Pee Wee wearing a nautical captain's hat.

 Stories include Pee Wee attempting scout skills in a humorous way.
 Boys' Life provides its youthful readers this description of Pee Wee: "From high adventure to cooking, nobody explores Scouting like Pee Wee Harris.
 Join him and his friends each month in the pages of Boys’ Life magazine".
 Boyslife.org has an archive for all Pee Wee comics back to March 2010.
 In March 2011, on Boys' Life's 100th anniversary, his character appeared in an interview that talked about Boys' Life's comic section history called "How I Became a Comic Page Hero."
 An online version of this interview included a video and Pee Wee was voiced by Zachary Gordon.